 - assess the risk and prepare a plan to manage that risk.

-The guestrooms and all common parts (e.g. corridors/dining room) of your property will be considered to be non-domestic and therefore subject to the regulations.
-Any private areas used only by the owner of the accommodation will be considered to be domestic and therefore not subject to the regulations.
-This applies to both serviced and self-catering accommodation.
+All parts of your property that are non-domestic will be subject to the regulations.
+Any private areas used only by the owner will be considered to be domestic and therefore not subject to the regulations.

 Your local authority

 Information and advice on whether you need planning permission is available from the Planning Department of your local authority.